Michael Frey (footballer)

-Michael Frey (born 19 July 1994) is a Swiss professional footballer who plays as a forward for club Queens Park Rangers.
+Michael Frey (born 19 July 1994) is a Swiss professional footballer who plays as a forward for Jupiler Pro League side Royal Antwerp FC.

 Club career

 Frey playing for Lille in 2014.

+A youth product of Young Boys, he scored 37 goals for the Bernese side in two stints at the club.

 In June 2017, Frey signed a four-year contract with FC Zürich.
+In his only year at Zurich, he scored 16 goals and lifted the Swiss Cup.

 In August 2018, Frey joined Turkish club Fenerbahçe for a reported transfer fee of €2.64 million.
 He signed a four-year deal.
 After his first season in Turkey, Frey joined 2.
 Bundesliga side 1.
 FC Nürnberg on loan for the 2019–20 season.
 The club retained an option to make the move permanent.

 On 17 June 2021, Fenerbahçe announced that Frey had joined Antwerp on a permanent deal after an impressive loan spell with Beveren in the Belgian First Division A during the 2020–21 season.
 On 8 August 2021, Frey scored all five goals for Antwerp in their 5–2 league win over Standard Liège.

-On 20 January 2023, after two and a half seasons in Belgium, he was loaned to German side Schalke 04, newly promoted to the Bundesliga, with an option to make the deal permanent.
+On 20 January 2023, after two and a half seasons in Belgium, he was loaned to the German side Schalke 04, newly promoted to the Bundesliga, with an option to make the deal permanent.

 Queens Park Rangers

 On 28 January 2024, Frey signed for English club Queens Park Rangers.
 Frey scored his first goal for QPR in a 2–2 draw with Norwich City on 10 February 2024.

 Frey opened his account in the 2024–25 season with a goal in a 2–1 defeat of Cambridge United in the first round of the EFL Cup on 13 August.
 The victory earned QPR their first win in the competition for three years.
 He then scored his first league goal of the season in a 1–1 draw with Plymouth Argyle on 24 August.
-Six days later, he scored the game winner in a come-from-behind 2–1 win over Luton Town in the league.
+Six days later, he scored the winner in a come-from-behind 2–1 win over Luton Town in the league.

+On 18th September 2025, he became the 1,187th player to play for Queens Park Rangers with his debut on 03/02/2024.